rojo-rbx/rojo/ARCHITECTURE.md

 Inquiring minds should look at `snapshot/mod.rs` and `snapshot_middleware` for a more detailed explanation.

 Because snapshots are designed to be translated into Instances anyway, this system is also used by the `build` command to turn a Rojo project into a complete file.
 The backend for serializing a snapshot into a file is provided by `rbx-dom`, which is a different project.

-### The Web Server

-Rojo uses a small web server to forward changes to the plugin.
-Once a patch is computed by the snapshot system, it's made available via the server's API.
-The plugin is requesting patches regularly using a technique called [long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.

-The web server itself is very basic, consisting of around half a dozen endpoints.
-The bulk of the work is performed by either the snapshot system or the plugin, with the web server acting as a middleman.

 ## The Plugin